richardhz/SaibaData.Blazor.Components/README.md

 - AssemblyResourceLocator to locate resources such as Svgs distributed with the library
 - Added Bootstrap and Font Awesome
 - Added a basic pallette, this will allow colour changes in different projects
-- Added a basic collection Component called DisplayInfoList
+- Added a basic collection Component called SbrDisplayInfoList

 Todo;